subtirelumihail/javascript-presentation-ro/PITCHME.md

 ---

-<div class="fragment" style="font-size: 26px">What is the meaning of JavaScript framework?</div>
+- What is the meaning of JavaScript framework? |
-<div class="fragment" style="font-size: 26px">Do we really need JavaScript?</div>
+- Do we really need JavaScript? |
-<div class="fragment" style="font-size: 26px">Este benefic sau nu, in cadrul unui proiect, sa existe un dev specializat de Frontend?</div>
+- Este benefic sau nu, in cadrul unui proiect, sa existe un dev specializat de Frontend? |